Air Quality and Public Health officials urge caution due to wildfire smoke ~ East Valley Times

 For additional information and updates, you may visit the Air Quality Management District Wildfire Smoke Webpage at https://www.co.shasta.ca.us/index/drm_index/aq_index/aq_wildfire.aspx or call 225-5674.

-Additional safety tips can be found by going to www.shastahhsa.net and by clicking the “Carr Fire Resources” link.
+Additional safety tips can be found by going to www.shastahhsa.net and by clicking the “wildfire smoke link under our current health concerns”.